 Lots of small events organisers and festivals are complaining (understandably) of the cost of bringing production companies in, but others have found more lo-fi ways to do this and were doing it long before the pandemic.
 Hybrid doesn’t have to mean expensive with high production values.
-Training up your own people to do the tech is the most sustainable option for a hybrid future.
+Jamie Hale, with the support of Spread the Word, has made an excellent guide to making events hybrid without it costing lots or being really complicated, which you can find here, and in the resource list below.
+Of course, training up your own people to do the tech is the most sustainable option for a hybrid future.

 Some festivals describe themselves as hybrid when some of their events have remote access, but not all of them, which can be confusing as an audience member trying to work out what you can or cannot access.

 Often this means only events seen as big sellers get live-streamed, so some of the more unusual content is not made accessible.
 Whilst this seems on the surface to make financial sense (you think you’d get a bigger online audience for a famous writer than a lesser known writer with a small following) it doesn’t make sense if that famous writer has lots of other content available online.